 Visit our Details page to learn about our unique creative process and more!

 Melissa is an award-winning documentary filmmaker originally from the Caribbean island of Antigua.
 Throughout her career in NYC, Melissa has worked with award-winning documentary filmmakers including Ralf Schmerberg at Radical Media, Academy Award nominated directors Heidi Ewing and Rachel Grady at Loki Films, and Academy Award winning director Alex Gibney at Jigsaw Productions.
 She co-produced episodes of the Emmy-nominated television documentary series MAKERS for PBS and Nine for IX for ESPN.
 She has produced behind-the-scenes content for AMC’s Original Series Hell On Wheels and Low Winter Sun.
 In Antigua, she founded and ran her own production company with her husband Chris, and later worked as a freelance production manager on advertising campaigns for H&M and Malibu Rum.
-Most recently, Melissa was supervising producer on “Me on My TV”, an 8-part documentary series broadcasting on the cable network FLOW in Spring/Summer 2017.
+Melissa was also supervising producer on “Me on My TV”, an 8-part documentary series broadcasting on the cable network FLOW.